Latest Insight

 Offer Transparent Shipping Information

+No matter what your shipping policies are, visitors should see them on as many pages as possible.
+Surprise shipping costs are one of the most common motivations behind abandoned carts, so it’s critical to avoid imposing any unexpected fees during checkout.
+Transparent delivery timelines are also key for customer confidence when it comes to direct-to-consumer shipping.
 With COVID-19 and other factors impacting the supply chain, 85% of consumers now expect to see the expected delivery date before they commit to any purchase.
 Information about backorders and other shipping delays should be clearly displayed throughout your online store.
 Customers should also receive a delivery reminder in the order confirmation email so that they have something to reference later on.

 Give Customers More Options

+Very few people spend time window shopping at online auto parts stores—when someone visits your website, it’s almost always because they need a part quickly.
+While some customers may be willing to wait a little longer to save money, others would rather pay extra to get what they need as soon as possible.
 If someone needs a part to get to work or to take their kids to school, they’re going to look for the store that offers the fastest delivery.
 On the other hand, someone who rarely uses their car will be looking for affordable shipping.
 The more options you can give your visitors, the fewer customers you’ll lose to other sites.

 Stay in Proactive Communication